jgallen23/toc/docs/index.md

-		'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline 'anchorName': function(i, heading, prefix) { //custom function for anchor name return prefix+i;
+		'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline 'scrollToOffset': 0, // offset to determine how far away from the anchor scolling stops 'anchorName': function(i, heading, prefix) { //custom function for anchor name return prefix+i;
 		},